M2Team/NanaZip/ReadMe.md

   - Provide 7-Zip execution alias for helping users to migrate to NanaZip.
   - XAML-based GUI.

-> [!CAUTION]
->  extract the files from
-> the MSIX package or copy from the NanaZipPackage project output.
-It's designed
-> for debugging/testing/development purpose and users who really need portable
-> version.

 - NanaZip Classic (**Work In Progress**)
   - Only portable version which is suitable for Server Core, Windows PE, Windows RE, and Wine.